 If Neanderthals knew leaving the cave to go to work hunting the woolly mammoth so long ago would someday evolve to humans sitting in one place to work for eight hours each day, they might have just said, “Screw it.”

 Their work lives were based on moving to survive.
 Ours in the modern age, well, they are not.
 Some of us must sit for hours on end to complete tasks.
 We lose energy.
 We get bored, almost painfully so at times.
 Our body can also develop real aches and pains from the inactivity.
+You should try neck grinding if you get back pain at work.

 We don’t have to accept that fate.
 Let’s look at what we can do to energize, decrease pain and kick boredom in the shins.